Lufthansa bailout package overwhelmingly backed by shareholders | DW | 25.06.2020

 No more money

-Earlier, Lufthansa management made a last-ditch appeal to investors ahead of the vote on the bailout, warning that the company will face insolvency if the plans fell through.
+During Thursday's meeting Lufthansa management made it clear how dire the situation was, warning that the company will face insolvency if the plans fell through.

-"We have no more money," said Karl-Ludwig Kley, head of the supervisory board, adding that insolvency proceedings will come within days if shareholders do not back the deal.
+"We have no more money," Chairman Karl-Ludwig Kley told attendees.
+"We are living from the reserves we set aside.
+Without support, bankruptcy looms in the next few days."

-And this is "not a threat, rather a real danger," said Michael Niggemann, Lufthansa's chief officer for corporate human resources and legal affairs.
+And this is "not a threat, rather a real danger," Michael Niggemann, Lufthansa's chief officer for corporate human resources and legal affairs, told participants.

 What is in the rescue package?